FawziYassine/RNA-seq_FRDA/analysis_instructions.md

-## Instructions for Initial Setup and Installation of Some Analysis Tools on [AWS Linux instance](https://aws.amazon.com/amazon-linux-ami/)
+## Instructions for Initial Setup and Installation of the Analysis Tools on [AWS Linux instance](https://aws.amazon.com/amazon-linux-ami/)

 Run the following commands in the terminal of your AWS Linux instance: